-You may think that the winter season, with its frozen gutters, pipes, etc., is when most plumbing problems occur.
-However, the hot summer months can bring their share of home plumbing issues as well.
+You may think that the winter season, with its frozen pipes, gutters, etc., is when most plumbing problems occur.
+However, the hot summer months can also bring their share of home plumbing issues.
 Summer plumbing problems typically crop up because of the additional wear and tear brought on by the kiddos being out of school, out-of-town guests, and summertime outdoor activities.
-Following are 5 common home plumbing issues in summer and how to avoid them.
+Following are five common home plumbing issues in summer and how to avoid them.

 1.Clogged Sewer Lines